gerardlke/CS50-Project/README.md

 ### 6. The backend

-The backend code was split into **3 python files**, one main file for **all flask APIs** used by the font end, one **middleman controller** file for all calculations and ugly logic that needed to be reused or recycled, and one file solely to **communicate with the database**, selecting, inserting, updating or deleting data as requested.
+The backend code was split into **3 python files**, one main file for **all flask APIs** used by the font end, one **middleman controller** file for all calculations and ugly logic that needed to be reused or recycled, and one file solely to **communicate with the database**, selecting, inserting, updating or